-GCC must annually report to the DEQ information pertaining to its Post-Construction Stormwater Management efforts.
-Reporting requirements include the submittal of GCC's Post-Construction Stormwater Management BMP electronic database that includes the following information:
+Reporting requirements include the submittal of GCC's Post-Construction Stormwater Management SMF electronic database into the DEQ BMP Warehouse that includes the following information:

-- The stormwater management facility or BMP type; - The stormwater management facility or BMPs location as latitude and longitude; - The acres treated by the stormwater management facility or BMP, including total acres, pervious acres, and impervious acres; - The date the facility was brought online (MM/YYYY).
-If the date brought online is not known, the permittee shall use June 30, 2005; - The 6th Order Hydrologic Unit Code in which the stormwater management facility is located; - Whether the stormwater management facility or BMP is owned or operated by the permittee or privately owned; - Whether or not the stormwater management facility or BMP is part of the permittee's Chesapeake Bay TMDL action plan required in Part II A or local TMDL action plan required in Part II B, or both; - If the stormwater management facility or BMP is privately owned, whether a maintenance agreement exists; and - The date of the most recent inspection of the stormwater management facility or BMP.
+- The SMF type; - The SMF location as decimal degree latitude and longitude; - The acres treated by the SMF, including total acres and impervious acres; - The date the SMF was brought online (MM/YYYY).
+If the date brought online is not known, the permittee shall use 06/2005; - The 6th Order Hydrologic Unit Code in which the SMF is located; - Whether the SMF is owned or operated by the permittee or privately owned; - Whether or not the SMF is part of the permittee's Chesapeake Bay TMDL action plan required in Part II A or local TMDL action plan required in Part II B, or both; - If the SMF is privately owned, whether a maintenance agreement exists; - The date of the permittee's most recent inspection of the SMF; and - Any other information specific to the SMF type required by the DEQ BMP Warehouse (e.g., linear feet of stream restoration).